Yurre77/breadDatingSim/README.md

 # breadDatingSim

-This is a dating sim made by a collective group of idiots.
-The project was started sometime in 2022, after a bunch of people thought it would be funny.
-Therefore as a warning: **DO NOT TAKE THIS DATING SIM SERIOUSLY**.
+This is a dating sim made by a collective group of idiots, Therefore as a warning: **DO NOT TAKE THIS DATING SIM SERIOUSLY**.
+The project was started sometime in 2022, after a bunch of people from WildBeard's discord server thought it would be funny.

+## Features

+- Domestic terrorism
+- Referenced memes

 ## Dependencies

 - [RenPy](https://www.renpy.org/)

 ## Related content